peteroupc/peteroupc.github.io/randmisc.md

 A family very similar to the "transformed&ndash;transformer" family uses a _decreasing_ _W_.
 When distribution X's support is \[0, &infin;), one such _W_ that has been proposed is _W_(_x_) = &minus;ln(_x_) (_W_<sup>&minus;1</sup>(_x_) = exp(&minus;_x_); examples include the "Rayleigh-G" family or "Rayleigh&ndash;Rayleigh" distribution (Al Noor and Assi 2020\)[^21], as well as the "generalized gamma-G" family, where "generalized gamma" refers to the Stacy distribution (Boshi et al. 2020\)[^22]).

-**Minimums, maximums, and sums.** Some distributions are described as a minimum, maximum, or sum of _N_ independent random variates distributed as _X_, where _N_ &ge; 1 is an integer distributed as the discrete distribution _Y_.
+**Minimums, maximums, and sums.** Some distributions are described as a minimum, maximum, or sum of _N_ independent random variates distributed as _X_, where _N_ &ge; 1 is an independent integer distributed as the discrete distribution _Y_.

 - Tahir and Cordeiro (2016\)[^23] calls a distribution of minimums a _compound distribution_, and a distribution of maximums a _complementary compound distribution_.
 - Pérez-Casany et al. (2016\)[^24] calls a distribution of minimums or of maximums a _random-stopped extreme distribution_.